OldStarchy/CodeTest/readme.md

 The function should take the name of the file to backup as an argument, and return `true` if the backup was successful, `false` otherwise.

+Start by editing `yourCode.ts` and writing your function in the space provided.

+You can test your code by running `yarn test` from the command line.

 ## Problem 2

 Extend the function you wrote in problem 1 to take an optional argument that specifies the maximum number of backups to keep.

 ## Assessment Criteria (as suggested by copilot)

 -   Correctness
 -   Readability
 -   Maintainability
 -   Efficiency
 -   Testability
 -   Documentation
 -   Code style